UtrechtUniversity/ricgraph/README.md

 | As a librarian, I want to enrich my local research information system with research results from person A that are in other systems (in orange, *RIS2*) but not in ours (in green, *RIS1*), so that we have a more complete view of research at our university. | <img src="docs/images/librarian-use-case.jpg" width="700">  |
 | As a researcher A, I want to find researchers from other universities that have co-authored publications written by the co-authors of my own publications, so that I can read their publications to find out if we share common research interests.             | <img src="docs/images/researcher-use-case.jpg" width="700"> |

+For each use case, the items surrounded by the red line are the solution to that use case.

 These use cases use different types of information (called *items*): researchers, skills, publications,